 1. E-commerce software: Attraqt

-Meet Attraqt, a digital platform that helps e-commerce companies create awesome online shopping experiences with features like on-site search and personalization.
+Meet Attraqt, a digital platform that helps e-commerce companies create awesome online shopping experiences and provide great e-commerce customer service with features like on-site search and personalization.
 You might recognize some of its customers, which include Boohoo.com, Timberland, and The North Face.

 With locations all around the world, Attraqt needed a way for its teams to work remotely without expensive handsets.
 Originally, its employees’ business numbers were tied to physical landlines, which was a problem because they spend a lot of time traveling and had to give out their personal cell phone numbers for work.